shunk031/autocvd-go/README.md

 > On a system with multiple NVIDIA GPUs, autocvd eliminates the need for manually specifying the CUDA_VISIBLE_DEVICES environment variable.
 This comes in especially handy on systems with multiple users, like a shared GPU server.
 It is dependency-free and requires no code changes.

+## Requirements

+autocvd-go uses `nvidia-smi` to query GPU utilization.
+Make sure that it is installed and callable.

 ## Installation

 Download the binary from [GitHub Releases](https://github.com/shunk031/autocvd-go/releases/latest) and drop it in your $PATH.